Minerals Publications and Maps

 Prior to submitting a mineral assessment report, the author can use this guide to ensure the report properly captures all of the information required.

 Kimberlites, the most important primary rock type where diamonds may occur.
 The website also explains why Alberta is favourable for discoveries of diamonds.
-AGS, as part of the Energy Resources Conservation Board, provides geological information and expertise to government, industry and the public about Alberta’s earth resources and geological processes for resource stewardship and sustainable development.
+AGS, as part of the Alberta Energy Regulator, provides geological information and expertise to government, industry and the public about Alberta’s earth resources and geological processes for resource stewardship and sustainable development.

 Exploring for Minerals